chaoss/wg-risk/focus-areas/business-risk/elephant-factor.md

 # Elephant Factor

-Question: What is the distribution of work in the community?
+Question: What is the distribution of work in the community across companies?

 ## Description